charbugs/emphasize/README.md

 **Persons, Locations, Organisations**

-This marker highlights words that refer to Persons, Locations and Organisations.
+This marker highlights words that refer to persons, locations or organisations.

 `http://h2706860.stratoserver.net/em-named-entities`